 17. Templatize your contracts too.

 Have your basic requirements and clauses outlined for each different type of client or service option offered.
 Store them all in the same folder for easy referencing.
+Use a contract software to make things really easy.

 18. Standardize client in-take forms on your website.